 I hope you can make every class, but realistically understand that we might have to miss some class (maybe you or I get sick, or get stuck out of town, or get injured, etc...).
 That is ok - but it is up to you to get caught up!
 If you can let me know that you'll be missing, great, but it isn't necessary.
 But read the book, look for online resources, and reach out to somebody who was in class and ask for their notes and/or talk to them about what happend in class.

-You should contact the Dean of Students for extended class abscences, those which last more than two days.
-Visit here for more information.
+Contact the Dean of Students in the case of extended class absence, which lasts more than two days.

 Need a little extra help?